Lillestrøm

-Lillestrøm is a municipality in Viken county.
+Lillestrøm is a municipality in Akershus county.
 It is located in the traditional district of Romerike.
 With a population of 85,757 inhabitants, it is the fourth most populated municipality in Viken.
 It was founded on 1 January 2020 as a merger between former municipalities Fet, Skedsmo and Sørum.
 The administrative centre of the municipality is the town of Lillestrøm.
 The town of Lillestrøm is a part of the Oslo metropolitan area.
-With 83,821 inhabitants, Lillestrøm is the 4th largest municipality in Viken.

 History

 The name means "the little [part of] Strøm", Strøm being the name of an old and large farm (Old Norse: straumr, which also meant "stream" as well).

 Lillestrøm's history dates back to the times river powered sawmills came into use for the production of building materials.
 Later Lillestrøm got its own steam sawmill which laid the base for the development of the area which became the town.
 The area was, by and large, a moss covered swamp-like area, at the time considered almost uninhabitable.
 However, the almost non-existent property values were judged to be a fair exchange and so the workers started living and settling in the area around the sawmill, and Lillestrøm was born.
 On 1 January 1908 Lillestrøm became a municipality of its own, having been split from Skedsmo.
 At that time Lillestrøm municipality had a population of 4,351.
 On 1 January 1962 the two municipalities were reunited under the name Skedsmo.
 Before the merger Lillestrøm municipality had a population of 10,840.

 In 1997, Skedsmo municipal council declared Lillestrøm to be a town (by) in its own right (a purely honorary status which has no effect upon the organization of local government, but is a matter of local pride nonetheless).
 The event is commemorated in an annual 4-day street fair, which includes music by high-profile Norwegian artists on several outdoor stages, food stalls, retail business exhibitions, and thrill rides.
 The whole thing (with free admission to all) is held in Lillestrøm's main thoroughfare and its connecting streets, which are closed to all vehicles for the duration.

 In 2002, Norway Trade Fairs moved from Skøyen to Lillestrøm.